coatyio/coaty-js/docs/man/migration-guide.md

 ## Coaty 1 -> Coaty 2

 Coaty 2 incorporates experience and feedback gathered with Coaty 1.
-It pursues the main goal to streamline the framework API, to get rid of unused and deprecated functionality, and to prepare for future extensions.
+It pursues the main goal to streamline and simplify the framework API, to get rid of unused and deprecated functionality, and to prepare for future extensions.

 Among other refactorings, Coaty JS 2 carries breaking changes regarding package naming and import declarations, object types, distributed lifecycle management,